hindu-comm/weblogs/manasataramgini/2005/12/2005-12-12_raja-bhoja-the-glory-and-tragedy-of-the-setting-hindu-sun.md

 ChahamAna and other rAjpUts to fight the Ghaznavid Maliq Salar Masud.
-In the great battle of Bahraich the Hindu confedracy fought a pitched battle for about a month with the Moslems and completely defeated them, killing Salar Masud in the process.
+In the great battle of Bahraich the Hindu confedracy fought a pitched battle for about a month with the Moslems and completely defeated them,killing Salar Masud in the process.
 They then went on to liberate Hansi, Thaneshvar, Nagarkot and other cities taken by the Ghaznavids and marched against Lahore and besieged it.
 Just at the point Lahore was about to fall to them, the Hindu kings had a disagreement over who would